-Creating the IR is a multi-year process that requires careful coordination of many staff within DWQ, our external sister State and Federal agencies, and other interested stakeholders.
+Creating the IR is a multi-year process that requires careful coordination of DWQ staff, external sister state and federal agencies, and other interested stakeholders.
 Federal rules and regulations require these reports to be prepared on a biennial basis and submitted to EPA for approval of the 303(d) list on April of even numbered years.
 Whenever possible, revisions to assessment methods are made available for public comment during odd numbered years.
 Federal regulations (40 CFR 130.7(b)(5)) also require DWQ to examine all existing and readily available data when making assessment decisions, which includes consideration of data collected by DWQ and others.
-DWQ typically sends a formal request for data and information about one year before the reports are to be completed because DWQ must have sufficient time to compile and organize the information to facilitate subsequent analysis.
-In addition, sufficient time must be provided for adequate review of the assessments within DWQ and then with our stakeholders.
+DWQ typically sends a formal request for data and information approximately 1 year before the reports are to be completed, because DWQ must have sufficient time to compile and organize the information to facilitate subsequent analysis.
+In addition, sufficient time must be provided for adequate review of the assessments within DWQ and then with its stakeholders.
 Informal comments outside of formal comment periods are always encouraged.